vara11/mbd-bidw/Session 10/README.md

 ## Session 10

-The topic of this session is **Data Analysis and Visualization**.
+The topic of this session is **Reporting**.
 This repository includes the content discussed in class:

   - Tableau files
   - Videos